mrhenryyu/minimal-mistakes/_pages/about/skills.md

       - In depth understanding of computer hardware and web development languages(HTML, CSS, JS, Ruby, Jekyll)
       - Experience with Github and version control

-##  **Academic Skills and Financial Knowledge**{: .red}
+##  **Academic Skills and Knowledge**{: .red}
+  - **Neuroscience and Research**{: .purple}
     -   theoretical and Practical knowledge of financial concepts, including international finance, financial derivatives, corporate finance, financial markets and institutions and portfolio management
   - Strong academic background in neuroscience, including topics in psychology, laboratory research, neurotechnology, mathematical modelling and computer programming
   - Proficiency in analyzing research data, reading scientific journals and writing research reports